symfony-cmf/symfony-cmf-docs/bundles/tree-browser.rst

                 }
             });

-Don't forget to add your custom route to the fos_js_routing > routes_to_expose configuration :
+Don't forget to add your custom route to the fos_js_routing.routes_to_expose configuration :

 .. configuration-block::